naity/ReceptorAI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The ReceptorGPT app can be run as is.
+The ReceptorAI app can be run as is.
 However, users can also update or customize the embedding database for the app using the following Jupyter Notebooks:

 1. **`antigen_specific_tcrs.ipynb`**: This notebook preprocesses TCR sequences from various public databases.
 Users can customize the TCRs they want to include in the database.

-2. **`build_index.ipynb`**: Run this notebook after executing `antigen_specific_tcrs.ipynb` to transform  TCRs into vectors and build the embedding database for the ReceptorGPT app.
+2. **`build_index.ipynb`**: Run this notebook after executing `antigen_specific_tcrs.ipynb` to transform  TCRs into vectors and build the embedding database for the ReceptorAI app.
 You may customize the underlying LLM for creating embeddings.

 3. **`evaluation.ipynb`**: This notebook assesses the performance of the constructed TCR embedding database.
 TCRs used to build the database are queried against it, and the recall is 99.7%, indicating that the same TCR is returned 99.7% of the time.